Methylene Blue, a synthetic compound, is used as a nootropic to enhance memory, mood, and longevity.

 Methylene Blue helps Bipolar Disorder

-Several bipolar disorder patients in the study chose to continue using Methylene Blue after the study concluded.[xx]
+Several Bipolar Disorder patients in the study chose to continue using Methylene Blue after the study concluded.[xx]

 Recommended safe doses based on clinical studies with animals and humans ranges from 0.5 – 4 mg/kg.
 So a 90 kg (200 lb.) body weight translates to 45 – 360 mg of Methylene Blue.

 The bottom line is there is no true recommended dose for Methylene Blue.
 My recommendation is start with the lowest dose of 0.5 mg/kg and see how you react.
+A repeat dose may be taken if no effects occur.

 Methylene Blue is water-soluble so you don’t need to take it with a meal, or healthy fat like some nootropics.